PhilMele/M2Project/readme.md

 * As the site owner I want to set an overall mission without any validation checkpoints in between to unlock the next stage and leave the hero to possibility to make bad choices

 * As a user I want to recieve guidance, or hints, on what I should do next just in case I get lost in my quest
-* As the site owner I want to set an overall quest divided into seperate mission.
+* As the site owner I want to set an overall quest divided into seperate missions.
 These missions can be completed in any order, however the hero can decide to follow the order of missions provided through the guidance

 * As a user I want to be able to talk the NPCs and make decision during the conversation process to collect the items needed for the next mission
 * As the site owner I want to be able to provide validation before and during conversation to leave the hero the choice to finish the conversation with the NPC, or leave it to decide to acquire the mission item in a different way